ashleychontos/ticguide/README.md

 29344935
 ```

-The example file `todo.csv` is a subset list of TESS planet candidates (TOIs), which we may be interested
+The example file `todo.csv` is a subset list of TESS planet candidates (TOIs), which may be of interest
-in learning how often a given system was observed for.
+to some folks so let's see how often systems were observed for.
 Use the following command:
 ```
 $ ticguide --file todo.csv